Home

 From Screen Space to Raster Space

-Since P' is a 2D point, it is defined with respect to a 2D coordinate system which in CG is called the image or screen coordinate system.
-This coordinate system marks the center of the canvas; the coordinates of any point projected onto the image plane refer to this coordinative system.
+Since P' is now a 2D point, it is defined with respect to a 2D coordinate system known in CG as the image or screen coordinate system.
+This coordinate system is centered on the canvas; the coordinates of any point projected onto the image plane refer to this system.
 3D points with positive x-coordinates are projected to the right of the image coordinate system's y-axis.
-3D points with positive y-coordinates are projected above the image coordinate system's x-axis (Figure 11).
-An image plane is a plane, so technically, it is infinite.
-But images are not infinite in size; they have a width and a height.
-Thus, we will cut off a rectangular shape centered around the image coordinate system, which we will define as the "bounded region" over which the image of the 3D scene will be drawn (Figure 11).
-You can see that this region is a canvas's paintable or drawable surface.
-The dimension of this rectangular region can be anything we want.
-Changing its size changes the extent of a given scene imaged by the camera (Figure 13).
-We will study the effect of the canvas size in the next lesson.
-In figures 12 and 14 (top), the canvas is 2 units long in each dimension (vertical and horizontal).
+3D points with positive y-coordinates are projected above the image coordinate system's x-axis (Figure 8).
+Although an image plane is technically infinite, images are finite in size; they have a defined width and height.
+Thus, we define a "bounded region" centered around the image coordinate system over which the image of the 3D scene will be drawn (Figure 8).
+This region is the paintable or drawable surface of the canvas.
+The dimensions of this region can vary, and changing its size alters the extent of the scene captured by the camera (Figure 10).
+We will explore the impact of canvas size in a subsequent lesson.
+In figures 9 and 11 (top), the canvas measures 2 units in both vertical and horizontal dimensions.

-$$ \text {visible} = \begin{cases} yes & |P'.x| \le {W \over 2} \text{ or } |P'.y| \le {H \over 2}\\ no & \text{otherwise} \end{cases} $$
+$$ \text {visible} = \begin{cases} yes & |P'.x| \le {W \over 2} \text{ and } |P'.y| \le {H \over 2}\\ no & \text{otherwise} \end{cases} $$

-|a| in mathematics means the absolute value of a.
-The variables W and H are the width and height of the canvas.
+Here, |a| denotes the absolute value of a.
+The variables W and H represent the width and height of the canvas.

-$$ \begin{array}{l} P'_{normalized}.x = \dfrac{P'.x + width / 2}{ width }\\ P'_{normalised}.y = \dfrac{P'.y + height / 2}{ height } \end{array} $$
+$$ \begin{array}{l} P'_{normalized}.x = \dfrac{P'.x + \text{width} / 2}{\text{width}}\\ P'_{normalized}.y = \dfrac{P'.y + \text{height} / 2}{\text{height}} \end{array} $$

 Because the coordinates of the projected point P' are now in the range [0,1], we say that the coordinates are normalized.
 For this reason, we also call the coordinate system in which the points are defined after normalization the NDC coordinate system or NDC space.
-NDC stands for Normalized Device Coordinate.
+NDC stands for Normalized Device Coordinates.
 The NDC coordinate system's origin is situated in the lower-left corner of the canvas.
 Note that the coordinates are still real numbers at this point, only they are now in the range [0,1].

 The last step is simple.
 We need to multiply the projected point's x- and y-coordinates in NDC space by the actual image pixel width and image pixel height, respectively.
-This is a simple remapping of the range [0,1] to the range [0, Pixel Width] for the x-coordinate and [0,Pixel Height] for the y-coordinate, respectively.
-Since the pixel coordinates need to be integers, we need to round off the resulting numbers to the smallest following integer value (to do that, we will use the mathematical floor function; it rounds off a real number to its smallest next integer).
+This is a simple remapping of the range [0,1] to the range [0, Pixel Width] for the x-coordinate and [0, Pixel Height] for the y-coordinate, respectively.
+Since the pixel coordinates need to be integers, we need to round off the resulting numbers to the smallest following integer value (to do that, we will use the mathematical floor function; it rounds off a real number to its nearest lower integer).
 After this final step, P's coordinates are defined in raster space:

-$$ \begin{array}{l} P'_{raster}.x = \lfloor{ P'_{normalized}.x * \text{ Pixel Width} }\rfloor\\ P'_{raster}.y = \lfloor{ P'_{normalized}.y * \text{Pixel Height} }\rfloor \end{array} $$
+$$ \begin{array}{l} P'_{raster}.x = \lfloor{ P'_{normalized}.x \times \text{ Pixel Width} }\rfloor\\ P'_{raster}.y = \lfloor{ (1 - P'_{normalized}.y) \times \text{Pixel Height} }\rfloor \end{array} $$

-In mathematics, \(\lfloor{a}\rfloor\), denotes the floor function.
+In mathematics, \(\lfloor{a}\rfloor\) denotes the floor function.
 Pixel width and pixel height are the actual dimensions of the image in pixels.
 However, there is a small detail that we need to take care of.
 The y-axis in the NDC coordinate system points up, while in the raster coordinate system, the y-axis points down.
 Thus, to go from one coordinate system to the other, the y-coordinate of P' also needs to be inverted.
-We can easily account for this by doing a small modification to the above equations:
+We can easily account for this by making a small modification to the above equations:

-$$ \begin{array}{l} P'_{raster}.x = \lfloor{ P'_{normalized}.x * \text{ Pixel Width} }\rfloor\\ P'_{raster}.y = \lfloor{ (1 - P'_{normalized}.y) * \text{Pixel Height} }\rfloor \end{array} $$
+$$ \begin{array}{l} P'_{raster}.x = \lfloor{ P'_{normalized}.x \times \text{ Pixel Width} }\rfloor\\ P'_{raster}.y = \lfloor{ (1 - P'_{normalized}.y) \times \text{Pixel Height} }\rfloor \end{array} $$

 In OpenGL, the conversion from NDC space to raster space is called the viewport transform.
 The canvas in this lesson is generally called the viewport in CG.
-However, the viewport means different things to different people.
+However, the term 'viewport' means different things to different people.
 To some, it designates the "normalized window" of the NDC space.
 To others, it represents the window of pixels on the screen in which the final image is displayed.

 Done!
 You have converted a point P defined in world space into a visible point in the image, whose pixel coordinates you have computed using a series of conversion operations: